vmitchell85/zondicons-vue/readme.md

 # Zondicons Vue Component

-This is a basic Zondicons Vue Component.
+This is a basic [Zondicons](http://www.zondicons.com/) [VueJS](https://vuejs.org/) Component.

+This was created in part from the ideas in this Twitter thread: [https://twitter.com/paulredmond/status/939226563207249920](https://twitter.com/paulredmond/status/939226563207249920)

 ## Usage